sami5436/discover-paths-rl/README.md

 ## Overview
 This project is a Python implementation of "Using Reinforcement Learning To Discover Paths in a 2-Agent Transportation World."

+*We used Gemini to assist with the initial thought process.*

 It uses Q-Learning and SARSA algorithms to train two agents ('F' and 'M') to cooperatively solve a block pickup and dropoff problem in a 5x5 grid.
 The system runs a suite of experiments to test and analyze agent performance, coordination, and adaptability as specified in the project requirements.